SuleimanFarah/sunpy/GSOC/2016/GSoC-2016-hemant27.md

 This period will be dedicated to knowing about the project more and more.
-I would seek answers as in what format(bug fixes, tutorials, SEP’s)  do my mentors want me to improve the website and the documentation(Region Of Interest ,Customizing SunPy etc), which subtopics does the SunPy community expect me to focus on the most.
+I would seek answers as in what format(bug fixes, tutorials, SEP's)  do my mentors want me to improve the website and the documentation(Region Of Interest ,Customizing SunPy etc), which subtopics does the SunPy community expect me to focus on the most.